socialfoundations/folktexts/README.md

   --use-feature-subset USE_FEATURE_SUBSET
                         [str] Optional subset of features to use for prediction, comma separated --use-population-filter USE_POPULATION_FILTER
-                        [str] Optional population filter for this benchmark; must follow the format 'column_name=value' to filter the dataset by a specific value
+                        [str] Optional population filter for this benchmark; must follow the format 'column_name=value' to filter the dataset by a specific value.
   --logger-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         [str] The logging level to use for the experiment
 ```